 Regarding security, Shibas have their ups and downs.
 Physically, the breed is known for being the smallest of the Spitz breeds from Japan.

-This is not really something you want out of a guard dog, not that any dog should be purposefully put in the line of fire.
+This is not really something you want for a guard dog, (not that any dog should be purposefully put in the line of fire).
 In emergencies, the Shiba would at most serve as a barking barrier between its owner and an intruder.

 While the breed is not very physically capable, it’s up for the job.
-The dog’s naturally dislike towards strangers makes it ideal for protecting its owners.
+The dog’s natural dislike of makes it ideal for protecting its owners.